databrary/design/ridir-16/narrative.md

 #### Project 1: Search interface and functionality.

-This project will focus on designing, implementing, and verifying the user interface that returns within and across video search results in powerful, flexible, and informative ways.
+Project 1 will focus on designing, implementing, and verifying the user interface that returns within and across video search results in powerful, flexible, and informative ways.
 Project 1 will also focus on building the back-end capacity for Databrary's existing Apache solr-based search engine (see <technical-plan.md>) to return results from within video segments based on the information contained in imported coding files and coding manuals.
 Finally, the project will develop both the back-end and user interface components that allow users to use the videos they have found through search.